 Why don’t I see as many job postings or OCI employers as another student when I log into Symplicity?

 Symplicity only displays to students those employers who have requested applications from their class.
 Check your Profile under the “Academic” tab to make sure your class year is correct.

 Do I have to write cover letters when submitting OCI applications?

 If the employer requests a cover letter, you must provide one.
 Cover letters should be employer specific and tailored to the position you are seeking.
 Make sure each cover letter is properly addressed to the designated employer contact.
 Simply changing the employer name in a letter prior to submitting it to a new employer can lead to careless errors that may disqualify your application.
 Your career advisor can help by reviewing drafts.

-Do I have to upload a transcript (grade list), list of references, and a writing sample?
+Do I have to upload a transcript, list of references, and a writing sample?

 Supplemental documents are required when the employer specifically requests them.
-Always bring an extra resume, writing sample, unofficial transcript and reference list to each interview.
+Always bring an extra resume, writing sample, transcript and reference list to each interview.
 To request a copy of your transcript in hard copy or PDF, submit a transcript request form to the Registrar’s Office.